 A lot of speculation has been drummed up as to what is going to happen.
 Is Leno going to accept a half-hour show?
 Is O’Brien jumping ship?
 Is NBC ditching Fallon after he has created a hip, Arsenio Hall-esque atmosphere on his show with The Roots as his house band?

-Let’s take a rational perspective on this and apply the criteria found in the 1971 book Essence of Decision by Graham Allison.
-I think we can get a perspective on this, given the fact that we have some people in the decision process (such as O’Brien and NBC Universal president Jeff Zucker) who had the opportunity to take classes from Allison while both were at Harvard.
+Let’s take a rational perspective and apply the criteria found in the 1971 book Essence of Decision by Graham Allison.
+I think we can get a perspective, given the fact that we have some people in the decision process (such as O’Brien and NBC Universal president Jeff Zucker) who had the opportunity to take classes from Allison while both were at Harvard.

 Allison’s Model 1 is the Rational Actor Model, which says that the main actor (in this case, NBC Universal) examines a set of goals, evaluates them according to their usefulness, then picks the one that has the highest value to the actor.